-- Not less than one hour of classroom or direct faculty instruction (contact hour) and a minimum of two hours out of class student work each week for approximately 15 weeks for one semester or trimester hour of credit, or 10-12 weeks for one guarter hour of credit, or the equivalent amount of work over a different amount of time or - 2.
-At least an equivalent amount of work as required/outlined in item 1 above for other academic activities as established by the institution including laboratory work, internships, practice, studio work, music classes and other academic work leading to the award of credit hours. - This policy also applies to all delivery systems and levels of academic instruction at the University to include graduate and undergraduate.
-Compliance of this policy is mandatory. - Contact hour: An amount of scheduled time spent in the classroom or under direct faculty instruction equal to 50 minutes.
-Pfeiffer University credit hour standard is based on the Carnegie Model of one credit hour per one contact hour (50 minutes) of classroom instruction or direct faculty instruction over 15 weeks for a semester length course.
-The final exam period, during week 16, is mandatory and encompasses an additional 2 contact hours for a total of 45 contact hours.
+- Not less than one hour of classroom or direct faculty instruction (contact hour) and a minimum of two hours out of class student work each week for approximately 15 weeks for one semester or trimester hour of credit, or 10-12 weeks for one quarter hour of credit, or the equivalent amount of work over a different amount of time or - 2.
+At least an equivalent amount of work as required/outlined in item 1 above for other academic activities as established by the institution including laboratory work, internships, practice, studio work, music classes and other academic work leading to the award of credit hours.